-Endangered White Hudson Bay Wolves have now arrived at Combe Martin Wildlife & Dinosaur Park from another collection in Europe.
-The two young females have been ousted from their pack and needed to be rehomed.
-Combe Martin stepped in and in conjunction with Specialist Wildlife Re-homing Services based near Heathrow, the wolves arrived at the park on Thursday 20th June.
+We have endangered White Hudson Bay Wolves at Combe Martin Wildlife & Dinosaur Park that came from another collection in Europe.
+The two young females had been ousted from their pack and needed to be rehomed.
+Combe Martin stepped in and in conjunction with Specialist Wildlife Re-homing Services based near Heathrow, the wolves arrived at the park on Thursday 20th June 2013.

 We are really excited to have these white wolves living here on the park along with our European wolves because it gives us the opportunity to educate our visitors on the different habitats and environments that wolves live in and how they adapt to their different surroundings.
 ‘Colour and Camouflage’ is one of the curriculum key stages and the difference between these two species of wolf is a perfect example of this which will assist us with our education program.
 It would be a privilege to provide a good home to these wolves who, along with our other wolves here, will become ambassadors for their species.
 These wolves are endangered and at some point in the future we will be offering a home to an unrelated male with a view to participating in a breeding program with them to protect this species bloodline.”